BELGACEMACHRAF/STM32/README.md

-There are many programme here for the code that interrested on reading the torque value from the torque sensor (MAGTROL TS series) entry to the diroctory "couplemetre"
+There are a number of programs available for the code concerned with reading the torque value from the torque transducer (MAGTROL TS series) at the input of the "couplemetre" folder.